wallix/awless-templates/cockroachdb/README.md

 Note that you will be prompted with _smart completion_ for any missing info.
 You will have time to review and confirm the template before running it.

+Get an overview of the infrastructure you created:

+        awless show cockroachdb-vpc --local

 #### Play

 Interacting with your deployed infrastructure you can now for instance:

+1. You can SSH connect to each of the cluster private nodes by going through the public proxy created using `awless ssh`:

+    `awless list instances`
+    `awless ssh cockroachdb-node-1 --through jump-server`

-1. Retrieve the loadbalancer public DNS and connect to the cluster UI in a browser with http://{PUBLIC_DNS}:8080 .
+2. Retrieve the loadbalancer public DNS and connect to the cluster UI in a browser with http://{PUBLIC_DNS}:8080 .
 You can use `awless show cockroachdb-cluster --local` to get the value of the public DNS

-2. Or connect using sql to the cluster with (with a pre-installed cockroach binary) `cockroach sql --insecure --host {TCP_PUBLIC_DNS}`.
+3. Or connect using sql to the cluster with (with a pre-installed cockroach binary) `cockroach sql --insecure --host {TCP_PUBLIC_DNS}`.
 Get the TCP load balancer public DNS with `awless show cockroachdb-cluster-tcp --local`.

-3. You can also use `awless ssh` and the jump server to SSH connect to a specific nodes:

-    `awless list instances`
-    `awless ssh cockroachdb-node-1 --through jump-server`

 #### Tear down ... and stop paying!